in

 • Thyroid hormones

-Glucagon is an antidote to insulin overdose and hence acts opposite to that insulin.
+Glucagon is an antidote to insulin overdose and hence acts opposite to insulin.
 It is the treatment of choice for patients with severe symptomatic hypoglycemia.

 Other drugs that may mask the symptoms of hypoglycemia include: